ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

 ## Module overview

-This module provides functionality to configure and manage Task Listeners and Task Schedulers, which will be executed periodically.
+This module provides the functionality to configure and manage Task Listeners and Task Schedulers that are executed periodically.

 ### Task Listeners